 - That dataset must have the HDX category tag ‘HXL’ (not to be confused with the actual HXL hashtags).

-For more details you can view these walkthrough slides.
+For more details you can view these walkthrough slides:

 Every Quick Chart on HDX includes a small link icon at the bottom, that will give you HTML markup to copy into a web page or blog to add the chart.
 The chart will be live, and will update whenever the source data updates.
-If your data is not on HDX, you can also generate a Quick Chart using the standalone version of the service, available on https://tools.humdata.org.

 For the purpose of sharing data through HDX, we have developed the following categories to communicate data sensitivity: